The Fair Play Wine Trail

 Winery Descriptions, Driving Directions, Tasting Room Hours

-Continue on Omo Ranch Road and turn left onto Fairplay Road.
-Go through the very tiny town of Fair Play and continue on Fairplay Road for one mile.
-Look for the entrance to the winery on the left.
+Skinner is making some amazing wines (Our visit to Skinner).
 You will find a stunning vista from the tasting room deck and picnic area.
 This is a great place to picnic.
-Inside the quaint tasting room you will find wonderful Rhone style wines.
-We love the Grenach Blanc, the Seven Generations (a blend of five Rhone varietals), and the Syrah Stony Creek Vineyard.
+Inside the quaint tasting room, you will find wonderful Rhone-style wines.
+We love the Grenache Blanc, the Seven Generations (a blend of five Rhone varietals), and the Syrah Stony Creek Vineyard.
+Have you heard of a Picpoul Blanc?
+It is at Skinner and only 63 cases last vintage.
+I hope you get to try some.
 Don’t forget to pack that lunch!

-Just a short distance from Fitzpatrick is Cedarville Vineyard.
+Just a short distance from Skinner is Cedarville Vineyard.
 Cedarville shares the same entrance road as Single Leaf Vineyard.
-You will need to call ahead to this winery.
 Cedarville is only open by appointment.
 Don’t pass up the chance to visit this winery.
 Cedarville makes some of the best wines in the Sierra Foothills.
-The husband-wife team of Jonathan Lachs and Susan Marks are the owners and winemakers.
-They have put their heart and soul into this winery and it’s reflected in their great wines.
-They are very gracious and will give you a brief spiel about the winery and how they make their wines.
+Jonathan Lachs is the the owner and winemaker.
+He has put his heart and soul into this winery, and it’s reflected in fabulous wines.
 The Grenache is a rare treat and sells out almost the moment it is released.
-All the wines, except for the Petite Syrah are estate grown.
-You will surely want to bring home some wines from this winery.
+All the wines, except for the Petite Sirah are estate grown.
+You will surely want to bring home some wines from Cedarville.
+The Cedarville wines are high quality and priced perfectly at consumer-friendly prices.

-After leaving Cedarville turn left at Fairplay Road.
-Drive close to two miles and watch for the signs on the left for Gwinllan Estate.
-Take the entrance and drive slowly to get a full breath of the views.
-Once at the tasting room you will be treated to some fine estate wines reflecting the terroir of the granite soils in the hilltop region of Fair Play.
-This is also a terrific spot to enjoy a picnic lunch just outside the wine cave.
-Only 600 cases of wine are currently made.
+Drive slowly from the entrance way to get a full experience of the views of the foothills.
+Once at the tasting room you will be treated to some beautiful estate wines reflecting the terroir of the granite soils in the hilltop region of Fair Play.
+Gwillan is also a terrific spot to enjoy a picnic lunch just outside the wine cave.
+Gwillan produces only 600 cases of wine annually.
 We liked the Chardonnay and the Zinfandel very much.